 Can I do other work?

-Yes, but the costs for this will have to be paid by you and will not be grant aided by us.
+Yes, but the costs for this will have to be paid by you and will not be grant-aided by the Housing Executive.

 How do I apply?

-Contact your local Health and Social Services Trust, who will answer your questions, start the process and contact us.
+Contact your local Health and Social Services Trust, who will answer your questions, start the process and contact the Housing Executive.
 You can also speak to your GP or social worker.

 Can I get help to process my application?

-Your local grants office will be pleased to answer your questions at any stage of the process.
-If you are elderly or have special needs we have made arrangements with some independent agencies to help you.
+Your local Housing Executive Grants' Office will answer your questions at any stage of the process.
+If you are elderly or have special needs, arrangements can be made with some independent agencies to assist you.